 You do get cheaper alternatives with thinner stainless steel bodies and disc bottoms.
 But food, especially milk tends to scorch around the edges.

 Idli is a breakfast item that is loved across India.
 If you have a tall pressure cooker, you can opt for an Idli stand, which is inexpensive.
-But, if you are someone who multitasks and makes your breakfast and lunch together, then you may not want to preoccupy your pressure cooker with idlis.
+But, if you are someone who multitasks and makes breakfast and lunch together, you may not want to preoccupy your pressure cooker with idlis.

 A family of 4 would need an option that makes 16 idlis at a go.
 This saves you a lot of time as you needn’t cook two batches.
 Larger families could opt for ones that make 24 idlis at a go.
 Options with extra steamers and dhokla plates are also available.